cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 ## Compatibility

 `CREATE FUNCTION` is defined in SQL:1999 and later.
-The Greenplum Database version is similar but not fully compatible.
+The Cloudberry Database version is similar but not fully compatible.
 The attributes are not portable, neither are the different available languages.

 For compatibility with some other database systems, argmode can be written either before or after argname.
 But only the first way is standard-compliant.